-Intro: Welcome to the Complete Engineering podcast brought to you by the College of Engineering.
-We are Nebraska, where we build complete engineers with the technical and non-technical skills to do big things.
-Visit us at engineering.unl.edu
+Intro: Welcome to the Complete Engineering podcast, brought to you by the College of Engineering.
+We are Nebraska, where we develop complete engineers with the technical and non-technical skills to do big things.
+Visit us at engineering.unl.edu.

 Matt Honke: Welcome to the Complete Engineering podcast at the University of Nebraska, I'm Matt Honke.

 Karl Vogel: I'm Karl Vogel.

 Matt Honke: And today we are with Daniel Johnson and Dalton Rabe.
 Daniel, the Vice President of Membership with eSAB or Engineering Students Advisory Board, and Dalton is the Executive Vice President with NESCO, the Nebraska Engineering Student Council at Omaha.

 Karl Vogel: We want to talk to Dalton and Daniel today about what their groups do in the college and get a look at the student experience on both the City and Scott campuses here at the College of Engineering.